 After closer examination, it’s clear to see that both Traeger and Big Green Egg grills have a lot to offer.
 Can you really say that one is better than the other?

 We don’t necessarily think so.
 Instead, we see each of these grills catering to a particular type of barbecue enthusiast.
-The Traeger is better-suited for hands-free, low and slow cooking of large cuts of meat for the technology-literate user due to its precise temperature control.
+The Traeger is better suited for hands-free, low and slow cooking of large cuts of meat for the technology-literate user due to its precise temperature control.
 Meanwhile, the Green Egg will appeal to old-school fans who appreciate the versatility and high temperatures of traditional cooking methods.

 In the end, though, a lot of this is splitting hairs to determine which of two amazing grills is better for you — not whether the grill is worth using in the first place.
 For aspiring barbecue masters, I would say start with a Traeger to get a feel for smoking and when you understand the process of grilling/smoking meat, move up to a Kamado style grill like a Big Green Egg.